-EPA has established a public docket for this ICR under Docket ID number OECA-2004-0028, which is available for public viewing at the “Information Collection Request Renewal: Assessment of EPA Compliance Assistance Projects, EPA 1860.03, OMB Control Number 2020-0015” Docket in the EPA Docket Center (EPA/DC), EPA West, Room B102, 1301 Constitution Ave., NW., Washington, DC.
-The EPA Docket Center Public Reading Room is open from 8:30 a.m. to 4:30 p.m., Monday through Friday, excluding legal holidays.
-The telephone number for the Reading Room is (202) 566-1744, and the telephone number for the Office of Compliance Docket is (202) 566-1752.
-An electronic version of the public docket is available through EPA Dockets (EDOCKET) at http://www.epa.gov/edocket.
-Use EDOCKET to obtain a copy of the draft collection of information, submit or view public comments, access the index listing of the contents of the public docket, and to access those documents in the public docket that are available electronically.
-Once in the system, select “search,” then key in the docket ID number identified above.
+EPA has established a public docket for this ICR under Docket ID No. EPA-HQ-OA-2006-0566, which is available for online viewing at http://www.regulations.gov, or in person viewing at the OEI Docket in the EPA Docket Center (EPA/DC), EPA West, Room B102, 1301 Constitution Ave., NW., Washington, DC.
+The EPA/DC Public Reading Room is open from 8 a.m. to 4:30 p.m., Monday through Friday, excluding legal holidays.
+The telephone number for the Reading Room is (202) 566-1744, and the telephone number for the OEI Docket is (202) 566-1752.

 (i) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the Agency, including whether the information will have practical utility;

 (ii) Evaluate the accuracy of the Agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 (iii) Enhance the quality, utility, and clarity of the information to be collected; and